rust-lang/book/src/ch07-01-packages-and-crates.md

 Here, we have a package that only contains *src/main.rs*, meaning it only contains a binary crate named `my-project`.
-If a package contains *src/main.rs* and *src/lib.rs*, it has two crates: a library and a binary, both with the same name as the package.
+If a package contains *src/main.rs* and *src/lib.rs*, it has two crates: a binary and a library, both with the same name as the package.
 A package can have multiple binary crates by placing files in the *src/bin* directory: each file will be a separate binary crate.